IRIS-LAB/iris-back/README.md

 import { Injectable } from '@nestjs/common'

 @Injectable()
-export class CommandLBS {
+export class OrderLBS {

   constructor(private readonly businessValidatorProvider: BusinessValidatorProvider) {
   }

-  public async validateCommande(command: OrderBE): Promise<OrderBE> {
+  public async validateOrder(order: OrderBE): Promise<OrderBE> {
-    return this.businessValidatorProvider.validate(command) // if a constraint is not validated, a BusinessException will be thrown
+    return this.businessValidatorProvider.validate(order) // if a constraint is not validated, a BusinessException will be thrown
   }
 }